-The third category housing unit which has been attached to the ACT-project is a smaller facility where there is room for 10 residents.
-Two of the housing units are semi-independent with own kitchen and bath whereas 8 rooms share facilities.
+Another communal housing unit which has been attached to the ACT-project is a small group home where there is room for 10 residents.
+Two of the housing units are flats with own kitchen and bath whereas 8 rooms share facilities.
 Only 7 rooms were occupied in May 2012.
 As was the case for the first group home, there is a lack of demand to live in the place.
 Also in this place, daily social support is given by on-site support workers, not part of the ACT-team, whereas the team provides additional support.
-Like in the second category housing unit described above, the interviews point to certain challenges in this facility.
-The existing staff of the place did not have any experience with the ACT target group.
-Very recently it has been decided to end the attachment of this place to the ACT-program.
-A decision has been taken by the municipality to move the ACT-citizens in this place to other accommodation.
+Like in the second communal housing unit described above, the interviews point to certain challenges in this facility.
+The existing staff of the place did not have previous experience with the ACT target group.
+During 2012 a decision has been taken by the team and the municipality to end the attachment of this place to the ACT-programme and to offer the ACT-citizens in this place to move to other accommodation.
+At the time of the second interview round all ACT-citizens but one, in this facility, has accepted this offer.